appbaseio/reactivesearch/content/docs/search/Functions/hosting.md

 -   It is open source and actively maintained
 -   Can be easily deployed and maintained with kubernetes orchestration

-There are two ways to get started with Functions and ElasticSearch
+There are two ways to get started with Functions and Appbase.io

 -   [Appbase.io Clusters](https://docs.appbase.io/docs/hosting/Cluster/)